OpenNTI/nti.externalization/docs/api/interfaces.rst

  ``nti.externalization.interfaces``: Interfaces and constants
 ==============================================================

+..
+  For some reason, even though these are in __all__, they don't get documented unless we list them explicitly.

-.. autoclass:: nti.externalization._base_interfaces.LocatedExternalDict
+.. automodule:: nti.externalization.interfaces
 .. autoclass:: nti.externalization._base_interfaces.StandardExternalFields
    :member-order: bysource
 .. autoclass:: nti.externalization._base_interfaces.StandardInternalFields
-.. automodule:: nti.externalization.interfaces